LukaMatcharashvili/LukaMatcharashvili/README.md

 d.
 Currently working on CMS for Real Estate Website.

 One of my notable achievements includes making Next.js deployment on AWS Lambda possible.
 Leveraging my skills and expertise, I overcame challenges posed by new Next.js features like ISR (Incremental Static Regeneration) and On-demand ISR, enabling efficient deployment.
+You can find more details about this accomplishment on my GitHub repository: https://github.com/LukaMacharashvili/next.js-lambda-deployment

 I possess strong proficiency in using Linux as a developer, Docker for containerization, object-oriented programming (OOP) principles, and Git for efficient version control.